Downhill Mountain Bike Buyers Guide

 First, let’s talk about vertical handlebar rise.
 Vertical rise is measured from the center of the bar to the bar end.

-- Low ride handlebar (0-20mm rise).
-Lower rise bars help you put your weight forward to gain more grip over the front wheel, and can help on XC bikes for climbing.
+- Low-rise handlebar (0-20mm rise).
+Lower-rise bars help you put your weight forward to gain more grip over the front wheel, and can help on XC bikes for climbing.

 Handlebar Sweep is divided into ‘up sweep’ and ‘back sweep‘.
-Up Sweep is from a hypothetical parallel line under the handlebars clamping area to vertically line following the rise up to the handlebar, the average upsweep is 5°.
+Up Sweep is from a hypothetical parallel line under the handlebar clamping area to a vertical line following the rise up to the handlebar, the average upsweep is 5°.
 Back sweep is how much the bar goes back measured from the clamping surface to the end of the bar, the average back sweep is 8° (ranging from 7°-10°.

 Just remember there is no right or wrong bar just what feels comfortable to you.
 Test other people’s bikes and see what bars you get on with.

 The best grips for downhill are the grips that suit your hand size and riding style.
 Grips often come in thick and thin, and hard and soft.
 If you have small hands then the small grips will suit you better and if you have larger hands then the thick grips will suit you better.
 Soft grips are great for people that have a loose grip on the handlebars, whereas firm grips are better for people with a tighter bar grip.